tahsinozden/video-share/README.md

 # video-share
-An online video watching and sharing application front-end application based on Angular 4.
+An online video watching and sharing application (front-end) based on Angular 4.
+For backend, see `tahsinozden/simple-video-share-app`